AksoltanS/EPPE_final_project/README.md

 based on the gender, race, and university affiliation of bot accounts.
 Replicated
 outputs:

-- Figure 1
+- Figure 1 — Follow-back rates by treatment level
-- Figure 2
+- Figure 2 — Marginal effects by bot gender, race, and university affiliation
-- Figure 3a
+- Figure 3a — Follow-back rates across all bot variable combinations
-- Figure 3b
+- Figure 3b — Heterogeneity in university effect by bot gender and race
-- Table 1a
+- Table 1a — Descriptive statistics: qualitative variables
-- Table 1b
+- Table 1b — Descriptive statistics: quantitative variables

 ## Data